raymoo/applepai/README.md

 me know if there is already a decent similar library that I can use instead.
 I'm pretty sure there is a problem with the Applicative instance too, since trying to use ''many'' (or ''some'') results in bottom.

+In the future I hope to have modules providing modelling of table state, player moves, and scoring (not necessarily in that order), with flexible rules of play.